Pranav2664/delta-demo/README.md

 # delta-demo
-This is repository for git and GitHub class
+This is repository for git and GitHub class.